mondora/handbook/README.md

 ### Meeting customers

 An important part of our work here in mondora is meeting, and working directly with, our customers.
 As we work in sprints or features, and the customer is always the Product Owner of the project we are working on, we work together regularly.
-This means that at least once every two weeks, we travel to the customer’s office and work from there.
+This means that at least once every two weeks we travel to the customer’s office and work from there.
 Customers are spread all over southern Europe, so be prepared to travel and be on time.
 We always prefer face to face meetings over video calls.
 It is a good idea to agree on any issues about the project within the team before meeting the customer.
 This way, the meeting will run smoothly and the discussion will be meaningful.
 Internal arguing in front of the customer is not professional and will not be tolerated.
 Also, be prepared to run a demo for the customer, and make sure everything is working well beforehand.

 ### How we work